 But to be on the safe side, one can also include one dose of the turmeric supplement in a day.
 It is better to begin slow and then gradually build up to higher dosages.

 Tips to include turmeric daily in your health routines for benefits:

-- You can get Curcumin supplements from various medical stores.
+- You can get Turmeric supplements from various medical stores.
 These are made to influence the body directly.
 Moreover, it is easier to select and manage your daily Curcumin dosages as amounts are specified.

 - Using turmeric as a seasoning and as a substitute over salt is another good way to induce health benefits.
 When used as a spice, its effect may be lesser due to limited usage of this spice.
 Thus, it is better to aim for turmeric supplements.

 - Another way of including turmeric in your day to day affairs is to consume fresh turmeric in its stem-form every morning.
 Half an adult thumb-size turmeric stem is the best amount.
 Peel it and chew it raw, first thing in the morning.
 You can also pair it with honey, jaggery, and Tulsi leaves.

 - The Turmeric spice powder can also be added to your daily cup of tea, soup bowls, a glass of milk, etc. These are ways to treat ailments using turmeric in the traditional method of medicine.